 Eligibility.
 Alexion's employees, officers, directors, consultants, advisors and other independent contractors are eligible to be granted awards under the amended and restated 2004 Incentive Plan.
-Effective as of March 15, 2007, approximately 290 persons were eligible to receive awards under the amended and restated 2004 Incentive Plan, including our executive officers and non-employee directors.
-Because future awards under the amended and restated 2004 Incentive Plan will be granted in the discretion of the Committee, the type, number, recipients, and other terms of such awards cannot be determined at this time.
-Information regarding the Company's recent practices with respect to annual incentive awards and stock-based awards is presented in the "Summary Compensation Table" elsewhere in this proxy statement and in the Company's financial statements in the Company's annual report on form 10-K which accompanies this proxy statement.
+Effective as of March 24, 2008, approximately 441 employees were eligible to receive awards under the amended and restated 2004 Incentive Plan.
+Because future awards under the amended and restated 2004 Incentive Plan will be granted in the discretion of the Compensation Committee, the type, number, recipients, and other terms of such awards cannot be determined at this time.
+Information regarding Alexion's recent practices with respect to annual incentive awards and stock-based awards is presented in the "Summary Compensation Table" elsewhere in this proxy statement and in Alexion's financial statements in its Annual Report on Form 10-K which accompanies this proxy statement.

 Shares Limits.
-Based on the number of outstanding awards on February 28, 2007, if the stockholders approve the proposed increase in the number of shares of common stock available for new grants under the amended and restated 2004 Incentive Plan, the total number of shares reserved for delivery in connection with future awards granted under the amended and restated 2004 Incentive Plan will be approximately 4.3% of the Company's common stock outstanding on such date or 1,527,534 shares, which includes: the 1,200,000 new shares subject to stockholder approval and the number of shares remaining under our 2004 Incentive Plan immediately prior to the approval by stockholders of the amended and restated 2004 Incentive Plan.
-Of these reserved shares, 400,000 may be delivered in connection with "full-value awards."
+Based on the number of outstanding awards on March 24, 2008, if the stockholders approve the proposed increase in the number of shares of common stock available for new grants under the amended and restated 2004 Incentive Plan, the total number of shares reserved for delivery in connection with future awards granted under the amended and restated 2004 Incentive Plan will be approximately 7.4% of Alexion's common stock outstanding on such date or 2,839,507 shares, which includes: the 2.4 million new shares subject to stockholder approval and the number of shares remaining under our 2004 Incentive Plan immediately prior to the approval by stockholders of the amended and restated 2004 Incentive Plan.
+Of these reserved shares, 1,000,000 may be delivered in connection with "full-value awards" after the date of approval.
 "Full-value awards" are equity awards other than options, SARs or other awards for which a participant pays the intrinsic value directly or by foregoing a right to receive a cash payment from us.
-In addition, no more than 1,500,000 shares of the Company's common stock may be issued pursuant to ISOs.
+In addition, no more than 1,500,000 shares of Alexion's common stock may be issued pursuant to ISOs.
 The number of shares reserved under the amended and restated 2004 Incentive Plan and the other sub-limitations specified above are subject to adjustment in the event of stock splits, stock dividend, and other similar events.

-Shares of common stock subject to an award that is canceled, expired, forfeited, settled in cash or otherwise terminated without the delivery of such shares, and shares of common stock delivered under an award granted under the amended and restated 2004 Incentive Plan but subsequently forfeited such that those shares are returned to the Company, will not be counted against the number of shares reserved for issuance under the amended and restated Plan.
-Shares of common stock tendered as full or partial payment to the Company upon exercise of stock options granted under the amended and restated 2004 Incentive Plan; shares of common stock reserved for issuance upon the grant of stock appreciation rights under the amended and restated 2004 Incentive Plan, to the extent that the number of reserved shares of common stock exceeds the number of shares of common stock actually issued upon exercise of the stock appreciation rights; and shares of common stock withheld by, or otherwise remitted to, the Company to satisfy tax withholding obligations upon the lapse of restrictions on restricted stock or the exercise of options or stock appreciation rights granted under the amended and restated 2004 Incentive Plan or upon any other payment or issuance of shares of common stock under the amended and restated 2004 Incentive Plan, will be counted as delivered and will not again become available for delivery under the amended and restated 2004 Incentive Plan.
+Shares of common stock subject to an award that is canceled, expired, forfeited, settled in cash or otherwise terminated without the delivery of such shares will not be counted as delivered against the number of shares reserved for issuance, and shares of common stock actually delivered under an award but subsequently forfeited and returned to Alexion will again be available for grant.
+Shares of common stock tendered as full or partial payment to Alexion upon exercise of stock options granted under the amended and restated 2004 Incentive Plan; shares of common stock reserved for issuance upon the grant of stock appreciation rights under the amended and restated 2004 Incentive Plan, to the extent that the number of reserved shares of common stock exceeds the number of shares of common stock actually issued upon exercise of the stock appreciation rights; and shares of common stock withheld by, or otherwise remitted to, Alexion to satisfy tax withholding obligations upon the lapse of restrictions on restricted stock or the exercise of options or stock appreciation rights granted under the amended and restated 2004 Incentive Plan or upon any other payment or issuance of shares of common stock under the amended and restated 2004 Incentive Plan, will be counted as delivered and will not again become available for delivery under the amended and restated 2004 Incentive Plan.